Joshkoz16/WMN/README.md

 **InfluxDB user credentials:**
 Username: **energyuser**
 Password: **password**
-*Note:* this user is assigned to the energy database; the database used when testing if InfluxDB was properly installed and configured
+*Note: this user is assigned to the energy database; the database used when testing if InfluxDB was properly installed and configured*
 ```
 influx -username energyuser -password password
 ```

-**Grafana user credentials**
+**Grafana user credentials:**
-URL: **10.106.92.144**
+URL: **10.106.02.144:3000**
 Username: **admin**
 Password: **password**